steveklewis/cog-funcs/ne.md

 # Extraverted Intuition - Path Generation in the Abstract World

-When I was unsure if I wanted to become a programmer or not, the biggest thing that helped me was to figure out what kind of creativity would be a strength.
+When I was unsure if I wanted to continue as a programmer or not, the biggest thing that helped me, was to figure out what kind of creativity I had as a strength.
 The distinction between concrete and abstract creation made me realize that even if there were parts of software development that I didn't love, at a basic level it gave me a lot of freedom to create, abstractly.
 As ideas pop in and out of my imagination, I'm able to generate possible solutions, and run simulations, in my mind, until I find a solution.
 If there's anything I love to do, it's to stare at the ideas in my mind.
 And being a programmer affords me plenty of time to play with abstractions.

 ## Staying Focused on the Abstract World